jrbeverly/homelab/README.md

+# Homelab

+## Summary

+A collection of templates and utility scripts used in my homelab.

 ## Acknowledgements

 The project icon is retrieved from [the Noun Project](docs/icon/icon.json).
 The original source material has been altered for the purposes of the project.
 The icon is used under the terms of the [Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).